Sanders leads No. 7 Oklahoma State past No. 10 Oklahoma

 THE TAKEAWAY

-Oklahoma: The Sooners’ offense did not score against Oklahoma State’s heralded defense in the second half.
-Oklahoma’s only points after halftime were on the safety and Broiles’ fumble recovery.
+Oklahoma: The Sooners did not score against Oklahoma State’s heralded defense in the second half.
+The Sooners’ only points were on the safety and Broiles’ fumble.

 Oklahoma State: The Cowboys did just enough to get through.
 They made uncharacteristic mistakes, but got a gritty performance from Sanders, who passed for 214 yards and ran for 93.